Employee or Independent Contractor – That is the Question

 - A Failure to Pay Taxes penalty equal to 0.5% of the unpaid tax liability for each month up to 25% of the total tax liability.

-As with most tax related rules and regulations, consultation with a tax professional or CPA is a wise idea.
+As with most tax related rules and regulations, consultation with a tax professional or accountant is a wise idea.

 ii Improperly classifying employees as independent contractors – Justworks.com